hltj/kotlin-web-site-cn/docs/topics/object-declarations.md

 })
 ```

 If a supertype has a constructor, appropriate constructor parameters must be passed to it.
-Many supertypes can be specified as a comma-delimited list after the colon:
+Many supertypes may be specified as a comma-separated list after the colon:

 ```kotlin
 open class A(x: Int) {